aurelia-ui-toolkits/kendoui-bridge-docs/developers-tutorials/esnext-aspnetcore-kendo-2017.md

 - Details on building and running this applications are **[here](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-esnext-aspnetcore/src/skeleton#running-the-app-without-visual-studio)**.

-- Temporarily (until this whole books is completely updated0, please use the this next section as a guide for Kendo Core and KendoUI bridge installation.
+- Temporarily (until this whole books is completely updated0, please use the this next section as a guide for KendoUI SDK and KendoUI bridge installation.
+Observe that several references to KendoUI SDK are different than in the original **[esnext-aspnetcore - kendo-2015](./43_es2016-aspnet5.html#esnext-aspnetcore---kendo)** chapter.

 ***

 ## Details

+#### Step 0 - KendoUI SDK and KendoUI bridge installation

 #### Step 1.